The Majesty of Madrid

 In this program we wander the Plaza Mayor, do a little high-stakes gambling at one of Europe's biggest flea markets, ogle the lavish Royal Palace, ponder perplexing art at the Prado Museum, stare down a flamenco dancer in Sevilla, look deep into Picasso's greatest work — Guernica — at the Centro Reina Sofía, and munch on pigs' ears in a "tapa tango."

 Six miles from El Escorial, high in the Guadarrama Mountains, a 500-foot-tall granite cross marks an immense and powerful underground monument to the victims of Spain's 20th-century nightmare — its civil war (1936–1939).
-Consider taking a funicular trip — with a short commentary in English — to the base of the cross (restaurant and public WC, tel.
-918-905-611).
-Basic overnight lodging is available at the monastery behind the cross (tel.
-918-905-494, no English spoken).

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi.
 I’m Rick Steves, back with more of the best of Europe.
 This time we’re in Madrid — palaces, paseo…and perhaps Europe’s finest ham: jamón.
 Thanks for joining us.

 Madrid was once the capital of the mightiest Empire on earth.
 It’s studded with riches from those glory days.
 We’ll experience the majesty of its palaces and museums — and, we’ll enjoy today’s Madrid at its fun-loving best.